doylek1/ResGuides-NLTK/respitch.md

 In this section you will gain practical experience exploring vocabularly with NLTK.
 You will be introduced to some simple commands and linguistic functions.

 ###5.
 Help!
-A list of resources to help you on your nltk journey.
+A list of resources to help you on your NLTK journey.

-> !!--need to work out how to properly link section headings to sections--!!